English KS1 / KS2: How to write a recount

 He also describes how pupils can use emotive language to make their writing more interesting.

-This clip is from the series Literacy Text Types: The Facts About Non-Fiction
+This short film is from the BBC series, The Facts About Non-Fiction.

 You could use one or both of these planning skeletons in a shared/guided writing session to demonstrate how to plan a recount.

-This clip will be relevant for teaching English at KS1 and KS2 in England, Wales and Northern Ireland and 1st, 2nd Level in Scotland.
+This short film will be relevant for teaching English at KS1 and KS2 in England, Wales and Northern Ireland and 1st and 2nd Level in Scotland.